Last update: 5 October 2015

 El Niño in a nutshell:

-- EN conditions are warm SST anomalies in the central and eastern tropical Pacific, decreased trade winds, and convective clouds shifted to a broad region of the central tropical Pacific.
+- EN conditions are warm sea surface temperature anomalies (SSTA) in the central and eastern tropical Pacific, decreased trade winds, and convective clouds shifted to a broad region of the central tropical Pacific.

-- Seasonal forecasts are showing weak EN conditions through the winter of 2012/2013.
+- Seasonal forecasts are showing strong EN conditions through the winter of 2015-16 (a strong EN exhibits SSTA above +1.5oC over a region of the central Pacific called the Niño3.4 region).

 - Previous ENs have quite strongly tended to produce above normal precipitation in California and southern Nevada, especially along the coastal regions where precipitation may be 5 inches or more above normal.